vkbo/novelWriter/docs/source/int_introduction.rst

 Project Layout
 ==============

-You are free to structure your project files as you wish in subfolders, and split the text between files in whatever way suits you.
-All that matters to novelWriter is the linear order the files appear at in the project tree (top to bottom).
-The chapters, scenes and sections of the novel are determined by the headings within those files.
+You are free to structure your project documents as you wish in subfolders, and split the text between documents in whatever way suits you.
+All that matters to novelWriter is the linear order the documents appear at in the project tree (top to bottom).
+The chapters, scenes and sections of the novel are determined by the headings within those documents.

 The four heading levels (**H1** to **H4**) are treated as follows: